AnyDSL/MimIR/docs/README.md

 - **SSA without dominance**: a scopeless IR for higher-order programs based on free-variable nesting
 - A **sea-of-nodes** style IR with on-the-fly normalization, type checking, and partial evaluation

-Well suited for DSL compilers, tensor compilers, automatic differentiation, regex engines, and other systems that need high-performance code from high-level abstractions.
+MimIR is well suited for DSL compilers, tensor compilers, automatic differentiation, regex engines, and other systems that need high-performance code from high-level abstractions.

 ## 💡 Why MimIR?